neurotechuoft/Wall-EEG/README.md

 ----machine-learning: Contains supervised machine learning classifier and a bunch of other code for a workshop done by BCIMontreal

 ----plugins: Contains plugins the main function can use.
 We want to use 'packets-to-csv' for data collection

-## How Current Code Works
-Let $ = ./Code/OpenBCIPy
-### $/src/main.py
-* contains main function for the code
-* lines 212-288: setting up the OpenBCI
-    * loads plugin list, hardware setup, etc
-* lines 293-302: sets up view
-    * sets up Kivy app to create a GUI
-* lines 311-319: starts data collection from OpenBCI
-    * done in a separate thread to allow for parallel use of the GUI while the program receives data packets from the OpenBCI
-    * list of objects to pass along are added as an argument
-        * the objects will receive a list of data every time data is received by the computer (at 256 Hz)
-            * functions in the object will parse, process, etc the data

-### $/src/biosignals/ECG.py
-* contains an ECG object and functions to signal process data

-### $/src/kivy_app.py
-* controls GUI of app